dairycultist/natsucraft/README.md

   - Dungeons
     - I like dungeon crawling/looting and caving (and I don't like stripmining)
     - Has iron, gold, and sometimes an unlit nether portal, meaning you technically don't need to do any mining to progress
-  - Mystical Forest biome
+  - Updated forest biome
-    - Inspired by The Aether/Deep Aether
-    - Grows blue "somnishrooms" that, when eaten, speed up the daylight cycle until dusk
+    - grows new blue "somnishrooms" that, when eaten, speed up the daylight cycle until dusk
-    - Grows blackberry bushes
+    - grows blackberry bushes
-    - Spawns slimes?
+    - spawns slimes?
   - Nether
-    - Grows yellow "glowcaps" that glow when placed
+    - Grows mushrooms, including yellow "glowcaps" that glow when placed
     - Now has diamonds! if you don't like mining for endgame gear, you can explore/fight for it instead
     - Red slime? idk
 - Maybe berries? idk blueberries are cool, and bunnies, and quails, like the Aether